Single-qubit gate teleportation provides a quantum advantage: Locality properties of classical circuits

 In particular, a depth-$d$ circuit with gates of fan-in upper bounded by~$\nu$ is $\ell$-local with

 Similar considerations apply to every ``block'' function~$\mathsf{C}\colon(\{0,1\}^k)^n\rightarrow (\{0,1\}^r)^{s}$ that is realized by a circuit~$\mathsf{C}$.
-If each gate has fan-in upper bounded by~$\nu$ (i.e., has~$\nu$ bits as output), then each input bit can influence at most $\nu^d$~output bits.
-Thus each input bit can influence at most~$\nu^d$ blocks.
+If each gate has fan-in upper bounded by~$\nu$ (i.e., has at most~$\nu$ bits as input), then each output bit of the circuit can be influenced by at most $\nu^d$~input bits.
+Thus each output bit can be influenced by at most~$\nu^d$ blocks.
 Since every input block consists of $k$~bits, it follows that

-i.e., the circuit is $\ell$-(block-)local with~$\ell \leq k\nu^d$.
+i.e., the circuit is {\em$\ell$-(block-)local} with~$\ell \leq k\nu^d$.

 In the following, we often consider families of functions

 where $k,r$~are constant and $s(n)=\poly(n)$ is polynomial in $n$.
 Eq.~\eqref{eq:cljupperboundz} implies that if such a function family is represented by an~$\NC^0$-circuit, then it has constant locality, i.e., it is $O(1)$-local.